comographer/job_scrapper_py_2021_04/README.md

 User input search

-Program will scrap jobs from Indeed and Stackoverflow
+Program will scrap jobs from Stackoverflow.

 Scrapped jobs will be saved as .csv.